A Beginner’s Guide to Salts

-If I can ask one thing, it’s that you don’t confuse “special” with “special occasion.”
-These might be specialty salts but they deserve a place on your weekday fried egg just as much as on a dinner party showstopper.
 Use vibrantly colored Hawaiian Black Lava or Red Gold salts in place of your "normal" salt on buttered sourdough bread, to top roasted veggies, or sprinkle on fruits like watermelon.
-They will pack the same flavor punch and look pretty impressive!
+They will pack the same flavor punch, with a little crunch, and look pretty impressive!

 Perhaps the most beloved of the specialty salts are the crisp, flaky types (we can’t argue; we adore them too).
-Maldon is loved by foodies for it’s giant, square crystals and you’ve probably seen it at gourmet candy shops on caramels.
-If you’re missing the tinted salt though, try out Murray River Salt Flakes, which are apricot-hued and equally flaky.
-This Australian salt has a slight mineral flavor, similar to Himalayan salt, and is great on seafood and other savory dishes, but I've been known to put it on top of my chocolate chip cookies too.
+Maldon is beloved by foodies and chefs for it’s giant, square crystals and you’ve probably seen it at gourmet candy shops on caramels.

 Bonus: Seasoning Salts

-Did I say there were two types of salts?
+Did we say there were two types of salts?
 Well, consider this a bonus.
 Seasoning salts combine salt with other ingredients to enhance the overall dish.
 Think of them as shortcuts to great flavor.
-Take Makrut Lime Sea Salt for example.
-Sure, you could top your avocado toast with some Mayan Salt, but it’s so much better when you do it with a tangy, citrus-y sprinkle.
 If you’re grilling meat, season it with smoked sea salt to add an extra hint of woody flavor.
-Supreme Shallot Salt is my personal fave (in place of garlic salt or onion salt) for anything savory—from chicken salad to cooked grains.
+Supreme Shallot Salt is a great substitute (in place of garlic salt or onion salt) for anything savory—from chicken salad to cooked grains.
 If you’re a truffle fan, you should definitely keep a bottle of the fancy stuff with you at all times.
-There are a million options (well, close) so I’ll leave the important choices up to you.
+For even more flavorful seasoning salts, check out our article: A Pinch of Seasoning Salt.
+There are a million options (well, close) so we'll leave the important choices up to you.